Associate Professor (on sabbatical until winter 2020)

-Feldman’s courses reflect a markedly interdisciplinary focus and range from introductory surveys of art since the 1960s to advanced undergraduate lectures and graduate seminars that consider the intersection of art and urban space in sites of postcolonial and neocolonial conflict; art and protest; participatory aesthetic practices; theories of representation; theories and models of photographic practice; and, art in and about the Middle East and North Africa.
+Feldman’s courses range from introductory surveys of art since the 1960s to advanced undergraduate lectures and graduate seminars that consider the intersection of art and urban space in sites of postcolonial and neocolonial conflict; art and protest; art and cinema; participatory aesthetic practices; theories of space and time; decoloniality; theories and models of photographic practice; modernism and postmodernism; and, art in and about the Middle East and North Africa.

 Regional Specialization: Europe, Middle East and North Africa